Dance Courses

 Component—Fall and Spring

-In this class, graduates and upper-class undergraduates with a special interest and experience in the creation of time-based artworks that include live performance will design and direct individual projects.
+In this class, graduate and upperclass undergraduate students with a special interest and experience in the creation of time-based artworks that include live performance will design and direct individual projects.
 Students and faculty will meet weekly to view works-in-progress and discuss relevant artistic and practical problems, both in class on Tuesday evenings and in conferences taking place on Thursday afternoons.
 Attributes of the work across multiple disciplines of artistic endeavor will be discussed as integral and interdependent elements in the work.
 Participation in mentored, critical-response feedback sessions with your peers is a key aspect of the course.
-The engagement with the medium of time in live performance, the constraints of presentation of the works, both in works-in-progress and in a shared program of events, and the need to respect the classroom and presentation space of the dance studio will be the constraints imposed on the students’ artistic proposals.
-Students working within any number of live performance traditions are as welcome in this course as those seeking to transgress orthodox conventions.
+The engagement with the medium of time in live performance, the constraints of presentation of the works both in works-in-progress and in a shared program of events, and the need to respect the classroom and presentation space of the dance studio will be the constraints imposed on the students’ artistic proposals.
+Students working within any number of live-performance traditions are as welcome in this course as those seeking to transgress orthodox conventions.
 While all of the works will engage in some way with embodied action, student proposals need not fall neatly into a traditional notion of what constitutes dance.
 The cultivation of open discourse across traditional disciplinary artistic boundaries, both in the process of developing the works and in the context of presentation to the public, is a central goal of the course.
 The faculty members leading this course have roots in dance practice but also have practiced expansive definitions of dance within their own creative work.
-This course will culminate in performances of the works toward the end of the semester in a shared program with all enrolled students and within the context of winter and spring time-based art events.
+The course will culminate in performances of the works toward the end of the semester in a shared program with all enrolled students and within the context of winter and spring time-based art events.
 Performances of the works will take place in the Bessie Schönberg Dance Theatre or elsewhere on campus in the case of site-specific work.

 Faculty

-Movement Studio Practice
+Movement Studio Practice I

 These classes will emphasize the steady development of movement skills, energy use, strength, and articulation relevant to each teacher's technical and aesthetic orientations.
 Instructors will change at either the end of each semester or midway through the semester, allowing students to experience present-day dance practice across diverse styles and cultural lineages.
 At all levels, attention will be given to sharpening each student’s awareness of time and energy and training rhythmically, precisely, and according to sound anatomical principles.
 Degrees of complexity in movement patterns will vary within the leveled class structure.
 All students will investigate sensory experience and the various demands of performance.